UsabilityEngineering/DebtSupervisor/personas/README.md

 - **John** has realized that he has taken unsubsidized student loans.
 The first payment is due during Summer Break, which is during his big 2-month long camping expedition.
-He will be without internet access so no application can give him a notification while he's away.
-This means he will need to keep track of his monthly dues so that he knows when to return to town so that he doesn't miss any payments.
+He will be without internet access so he will need to know how much his subscriptions will cost him while he is away.
+This means he will need to keep track of his monthly dues so that he knows what to cancel to save his money while not sacrificing his shows.

 - **Dave** was able to get a big bonus from work and now is thinking about what to do with the money that he has just gotten in front of him so he is now tasked with taking his family out to a